Lake Wörthersee longitudinal crossing

 Parking

-There are enough chargeable parking lots along the access roads near the water entrance.
-However, the search for a parking space can be tedious in summer, since Velden then becomes the overcrowded St. Tropez of Carinthia.
+There are plenty of paid parking lots along the access roads near the tour start (fees apply from May to December).
+However, finding a parking space can be a tedious task in summer, as Velden then becomes the overcrowded St. Tropez of Carinthia.

 Swimming

-With summer water temperatures of up to 28° C, Lake Wörthersee is probably the most popular bathtub in the state.
+With water temperatures of up to 28° C, Lake Wörthersee is probably the most popular bathtub in the state.
 That's why it's very heavily built up, but also has a number of free lake accesses.
-Worth mentioning are: the Metnitzstrand Beach in Klagenfurt, the Edelweissbad in Pörtschach, the Teixlbucht near Maria Wörth and the free access to the lake in Krumpendorf.
-If you are looking for more infrastructure, you are spoiled for choice with the countless bathing beaches.
+The Metnitz Beach in Klagenfurt, the Edelweis outdoor pools in Pörtschach, the Teixlbucht Bay near Maria Wörth and the free accesses to the lake in Krumpendorf (Kurpark, Berthastraße, Strandweg among others) are worth mentioning.
+However, if you are looking for more infrastructure, you are spoiled for choice with the countless bathing beaches around the lake.

 Winter swimmers always find like-minded people in Velden, when on the first day of the year the traditional New Year's Swim takes place in the area of Villa Bulfon.